Polynomial $\chi$-binding functions for $t$-broom-free graphs: Structure of t-broom-free graphs

-To prove (iii), suppose there exist $z \in Z_{X_I}$ and $z'\in Z\setminus Z_{X_I}$ such that $zz'\notin E(G)$.
-By assumption, $X_I$ contains an independent set of size $t$, say $T$.
-By (ii), $z'$ is anticomplete to $V(X_I)$; so $z'$ is anticomplete to $T$.
+To prove (iii), suppose there exist $z \in Z_{X}$ and $z'\in Z\backslash Z_{X}$ such that $zz'\notin E(G)$.
+By assumption, $X$ contains an independent set of size $t$, say $T$.
+By (ii), $z'$ is anticomplete to $V(X)$; so $z'$ is anticomplete to $T$.
 Choose $a \in V_q$.
 Now $(z, a z', T)$ is an induced $t$-broom in $G$, a contradiction.
 Thus we have (iii). \end{proof}

-We now consider a specific type of complete multipartite subgraphs $Q$, as well as the vertices in $N(Q)$ that are complete to all but one parts of $Q$.
+We now consider a specific type of complete multipartite subgraphs $Q$, as well as the vertices in $N(Q)$ that are complete to all but the last part of $Q$.
 We can bound the maximum degree of the subgraph of $G$ induced by such vertices.

 \begin{lemma} Let $t,q$ be integers with $t\ge 2$ and $q\ge 2$.
 Let $G$ be a $t$-broom-free graph and $V_1,\ldots, V_q$ be pairwise disjoint independent sets in $G$, such that $|V_i|=1$ for $i\in[q-1]$, $|V_q|=t$, and $Q:= G[\cup_{i\in [q]} V_i]$ is a complete $q$-partite graph.
 Suppose such $Q$ is chosen to maximize $q$.
 Let Then $\Delta(G[B]) < R(t, \omega(G))$. \end{lemma} \begin{proof} Suppose, otherwise, there exists $v\in B$ such that $d_{G[B]}(v)\geq R(t,\omega(G))$.
 Observe that $\omega(G[N_{G[B]}(v)]) \leq \omega(G)-1$.
 Hence, $G[N_{G[B]}(v)]$ contains an independent set of size $t$, say $T$.
 By the definition of $B$, both $v$ and $T$ are complete to $V_j$ for all $j\in [q-1]$.
 Let $V_j'=V_j$ for $j\in [q-1]$, $V_q'=\{v\}$, and $V_{q+1}'=T$.
 Then $G[\displaystyle\cup_{j\in [q+1]}V_j']$ is an induced complete $(q+1)$-partite subgraph in $G$, contradicting the choice of $Q$. \end{proof}